sbb-design-systems/lyne-components/CONTRIBUTING.md

 Providing the following information will increase the chances of your issue being dealt with quickly:

-- **Overview of the Issue** - if an error is being thrown a non-minified stack trace helps
+- **Overview of the Issues** - if an error is being thrown a non-minified stack trace helps
 - **@sbb-esta/lyne-components Version** - which version is affected
 - **Motivation for or Use Case** - explain what are you trying to do and why the current behavior is a bug for you